It is about an hour’s drive from Mariposa Monarca Preservation to the superb hot spring resort.

 The stone in the center was heated and gave off the steam from poured water.

-The earthen furnace is considered the symbol of womb; people can refresh themselves in body and spirit, and feel completely reborn.
+The earthen furnace is considered the symbol of the womb; people can refresh themselves in body and spirit, and feel completely reborn.

 There is a small zoo behind the Temazcal.